 There are a few simple procedures to follow that will help to protect your assets on and off-site.
-Assets could include:
+Assets or property could include:

 - computer equipment, laptops or tablets